Gianna Nannini: Personal life

+The biopic Beautiful Rebel (Sei nell’anima) was released in 2024 on Netflix, starring Letizia Toni.
+It documents her rise as a singer, punctuated by rebellions against her family, record companies and producers, and social conventions in Italy.

+Nannini obtained a degree in philosophy from the University of Siena in 1994, when in her late 30s.
+In 1995 she took part in a protest organized by Greenpeace at the French embassy in Rome against the decision of the French government to pursue nuclear experiments at Mururoa.
+The test occurred on 27 December 1995.

 In August 2010, at the age of 56, Nannini announced that she was pregnant (the name of the father was not revealed).
 Nannini's pregnancy was prominently featured on the cover of Vanity Fair, where she was portrayed wearing a T-shirt with the inscription "God is a Woman".
 On 26 November 2010 Nannini's daughter Penelope Jane Charlotte was born in Milan.
 In 2017, Nannini decided to move to London with her partner, Carla.
 In her 2017 autobiography, entitled Cazzi miei, she revealed she was ready for a civil union with Carla, explaining she felt Italian laws could not give her any guarantee about Penelope's future in the case of Nannini's death.